Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-26-HamOnt-police-town-hall.md

 housing to a level that's making any kind of substantial dent in the housing problem either - so neither markets nor government are fixing this.
 >
-> As far as I know, police are the largest line-item outside of city staff budget, why aren't we seeing the same scrutiny on and line-holding on their budget as we see on every other part of the city budget?
+> As far as I know, police are the largest line-item of the city staff budget, why aren't we seeing the same scrutiny on and line-holding on their budget as we see on every other part of the city budget?
 >